h30306/h30306/README.md

 - **2019.7 ~ 2019.8 - Automatic Speech Recognition Intern at Delta Electronics** <br>
   - Annotated noise span in recordings and modified the speech recognition models to detection noise.
   - Developed a noise detection deep learning model and deployed on the internal system with Flask.
 The model is stacked the CNN model with soft-attention mechanism and LSTM as prediction model.
 Achieved 89% accuracy rate in noise span.

+- **2018.3 ~ 2019.6 - Research Assistant in Information Fusion Lab** <br>
+  - Developed a micro-expression recognition model to identify readers’ investment styles, and combined recommendation systems to recommend suitable financial articles for readers.
+Achieved 91% F1-score.
+  - Deployed the financial recognition APP on Zenbo robot, combined with personalized dashboard to present financial information exclusive to users.
+This APP earned Honorable Mention in HNCB Fintechers competitions.

 - **2016.9 ~ 2020.7 - Bachelor student in SCU (@CS.NCCU)** <br>

 <!--